 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Run the following commands in Terminal to install Tor Browser on Linux Ubuntu systems, via Webupd8 PPA:

-This will launch Tor browser network setting.
-From here you can either configure or connect to Tor network.
-Click on connect button to enable Tor connection.
-Tor browser will then connect to the most secure connection.
-Once it’s done you can see “Welcome to Tor Browser” message.
+This will launch the Tor browser network setting.
+From here you can either configure or connect to the Tor network.
+Click on the connect button to enable the Tor connection.
+The Tor browser will then connect to the most secure connection.
+Once it’s done you can see the “Welcome to Tor Browser” message.

-Congratulation’s!
-You have successfully installed Tor Browser.
+Congratulations!
+You have successfully installed the Tor Browser.
 Thanks for using this tutorial for installing Tor Browser on your Ubuntu 16.04 (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official Tor Browser web site.
+For additional help or useful information, we recommend you to check the official Tor Browser website.